INTERVIEW-UK watchdog warns banks' mis-selling pain to last years

 "We're assuming that this is a multi-year challenge," Chief Financial Ombudsman Natalie Ceeney told Reuters in an interview.

-Payment Protection Insurance (PPI) was meant to protect borrowers against sickness or redundancy but the policies were often sold to customers who did not want or need them.
+Payment Protection Insurance (PPI) was meant to protect borrowers against sickness or redundancy but the policies were often sold to customers who did not want or need it.

 The Ombudsman, which steps in when banks and their customers cannot reach an agreement, is currently seeing as many as 2,500 complaints relating to PPI each day.